Go Into the Beauty

 Photography by Jay Senkevich, [email protected]

-May we always make room in our lives for going into the beauty, no matter how stressed out we are, how many things we have to do, or how traumatized we feel by life.
+May we always make room in our lives for going into the beauty.
 It doesn’t cost anything, and the beauty will save our spirits even in the most dire of circumstances.
-Artists are masters as this, as they notice everything that crosses their gaze, so if this is a struggle at first, surround yourself with artists and they will show you the way.

 In closing, I will leave you with one of my favorite poems by Ngak’ chang Rinpoche.